adrita78/adrita78.github.io/_pages/about.md

 Python, R, C++, C, Java, MATLAB, CUDA

 ## Technical Blogs
-I have a passion for consolidating my learnings, and one way I channel this enthusiasm is by writing blogs and reports on various Math and ML papers.
-This practice allows me to synthesize and articulate my understanding in a coherent manner, contributing to my continuous learning journey.
+I enjoy consolidating my learning by writing blogs and short reports on mathematics and machine learning papers.
+Writing helps me clarify ideas, connect concepts, and reflect deeply on what I’ve read, making it an important part of how I continue to learn and grow as a researcher.

 ### [Scalable Graph Transformers: A Review](https://example.com/blog_post_1)
 In this blog post, I provide an introduction to geometric deep learning and its applications in molecular design and structure prediction.